All Episodes

 So you had Republican ballot inspectors.

-Affidavits, sworn affidavits under the threat of perjury, given by eyewitnesses, what they saw, irregularities while they were there.
+Affidavits, sworn affidavits under the threat of perjury given by eyewitnesses, what they saw, irregularities while they were there.

 Now, some of you may say, well, some people just say anything in an affidavit.

-Especially because if you perjure yourself, you could go to jail.
+I don't know about that, especially because if you perjure yourself, you could go to jail.

-So there might be partisans on both sides that would be stupid enough to sign something that they knew was false, but when you get hundreds of them doing it, I don't begin to see a pattern, and I doubt you're going to find hundreds of people that'll sign legal affidavits under the threat of perjury because they favor a political candidate.
+And I doubt you're going to find hundreds of people that'll sign legal affidavits under the threat of perjury because they favor a political candidate.

-I don't I wouldn't do it ever.
+I wouldn't do it ever.

-Anyway, so you have these ballot inspectors, which include the city of Detroit, enormous pressure from local Democrats last night to certify the city's vote in favor of Biden after initially refusing to do so.
+Enormous pressure from local Democrats last night to certify the city's vote in favor of Biden after initially refusing to do so.

-Now, rather than pursue the evidence, which they said they wanted to do, well, as soon as they said they weren't going to certify till they got to the bottom of it, you know, then they just started unleashing cries of blatant racism.
+Now, rather than pursue the evidence, which they said they wanted to do, well, as soon as they said they weren't going to certify until they got to the bottom of it, you know, then they just started unleashing cries of blatant racism.

 Listen.